A progression is underway.

 1. Notice the loop:

-2. And notice the intent, told on the black field below (please read it)::
+2. And note the intent, told on the black field below (please read it)::

 It’s the what(s) and why, why we draw: